-Fig. 6.
+Fig. 5.
 Extent of methane deuteration [methane-bound D/(D+H)] vs. (A) estimated maturity (via EASY%Ro) and (B) cumulative methane generated.
 The data shown for time point #6 is the average of the two replicate samples.
 Small symbols in (A) are data from Wei et al. (2019) representing percentage of water-derived H in CH4.
-Thermal maturity for the Wei et al. data were calculated from a time-temperature curve reconstructed from their described experimental procedures.
+Thermal maturities for the Wei et al. data were calculated from a time-temperature curve reconstructed from their described experimental procedures.
 Pie charts above (B) represent fractional abundances of isotopologues before, during, and after peak oil generation (time points #2, 4, and 9, respectively).